Skip to Content Facebook Feature Image

 FILE - Law enforcement gather outside Schemengee's Bar and Grille, Thursday, Oct.
 26, 2023, in Lewiston, Maine.
 (AP Photo/Robert F. Bukaty, File)

-The notices of claim by four law firms are a required step in suing the federal government.
-The Army will have six months to determine whether to respond, after which a lawsuit may be filed.
-The Army had no immediate response Tuesday.
+The notices of claim by four law firms, one of which worked with victims of the 2012 Sandy Hook, Connecticut, mass shooting, are a required step in suing the federal government.
+The Army will have six months to determine whether to respond, after which lawyers are poised to file a lawsuit.
+The Army said in a statement Tuesday that it does not comment on litigation.

 Eighteen people were killed when the 40-year-old Card opened fire at two locations he'd frequented — a bowling alley and a cornhole league hosted by a bar and grill — on Oct.
 25, 2023.
 An additional 13 people were injured.
 Card was found dead by suicide two days later.